virgilmaster/Automated_installpackages/README.md

-# This is a python scripts help for deploying
+# Thera are python scripts help for deploying
 Using by run main.py